Explore health content from A to Z.

 Ask the health care provider about your child’s weight.
 At this age, your child should gain about 4 to 5 pounds each year.
 If he or she is gaining more than that, talk to the health care provider about healthy eating habits and exercise guidelines.

-Bring your child to the dentist at least twice a year for teeth cleaning and a checkup.
+Take your child to the dentist at least twice a year for teeth cleaning and a checkup.

-Teach your child his or her phone number, address, and parents’ first names.
+Teach your child his or her phone number, address, and parents’ names.
 These are important to know in an emergency.

 Keep using a car seat until your child outgrows it.
 Ask the health care provider if there are state laws regarding car seat use that you need to know about.